 - Eat fruits that are higher in sugar like watermelon and pineapple periodically to satisfy a sweet tooth.
 (Tip: try a cupful of frozen mango as an after dinner treat.
 It’s sweetness can help kill cravings for candy and ice cream.)

 Getting fit fast can be within reach, and most of it happens in the kitchen believe it or not.
-Form healthy habits, incorporate regular exercise into your schedule, hold yourself accountable, and stay motivated.
+Form healthy habits, incorporate regular exercise (like the 30 day thigh challenge) into your schedule, hold yourself accountable, and stay motivated.
 You’ll get there.
-Just keep your eye on the prize.
+Just keep your eye on the prize and take a look at the whole30 diet.

 Healthy snacks to keep at your desk